Misch Implant & Aesthetic Dentistry - Sarasota

 Frequently Asked Questions

-Dental bone grafts boast a high rate of success, but failure is always a possibility.
+While dental bone grafts have a high success rate, failure is always possible.
 Contact your doctor if you notice any of the following symptoms:

 • Gum recession

-While the surgical site shouldn’t take more than a week or two to heal, it may take anywhere from three to nine months before the bone graft has established sufficient bone mass.
-Your age, dental health, and the type of graft are all factors that can affect the recovery time.
+The surgical site typically heals within one to two weeks.
+However, it may take three to nine months for the bone graft to establish sufficient bone mass.
+Your age, dental health, and the type of graft can all influence the recovery time.

 What Our Patients Are Saying